sanjaytwisk/nextjs-ts/readme.md

 **Features**

 - 👏🏼 Next 9.5
-- 🌊 Custom server, Document and App
+- 🌊 Custom Document and App
 - ⌨️ Type safety using TypeScript in strict mode
 - 💄 Write SCSS & future CSS with PostCSS + preset-env
 - 🖊 SVG sprite for icons